truenas/documentation/content/SCALE/SCALECLIReference/Auth/CLITwoFactor.md

 {{< expand "Renewing the 2FA Secret">}}

 #### Description
-The `renew_secret` command does not require entering properties or arguments Enter the command, then press <kbd>Enter</kbd>.
+The `renew_secret` command does not require entering properties or arguments.
+Enter the command, then press <kbd>Enter</kbd>.
-The command returns **true** when successful, and displays an error if run when 2FA is not enabled.
+The command returns **true** when successful, but displays an error if run when 2FA is not enabled.

 #### Usage